 Stains can let any expensive coffee maker looks cheap.
 It can make the coffeepot look dull, filthy with deposits that are staying behind.
 You will not believe it, but coffee is tasting differently if it is made in a filthy coffee machine.
-Even if the machine is a high-quality machine.
+Even if the machine is a high-quality unit, like one of these best Italian espresso machines we found on the market.
 If you are cleaning your coffee machine, the machine will stay in working order, for much longer as well.

 Yes, it is relatively safe to clean any coffee machine out with vinegar.
 However, this isn’t recommended.
 Especially with certain coffee machines.
 It doesn’t really work on descaling coffee machines and it doesn’t kill all germs.
 Even if this is something that you might have thought.